pdbeard/collection_explorer/README.txt

+Close button doesn't work unless in hosted or on brackets live edit.

 A Material Design inspired expanding overlay.
 Great for showcasing content in an interesting format.
 Built with Jade, Stylus, and CoffeeScript.